 Can I Receive Early Retirement and Disability Benefits at the Same Time?

 Typically, you cannot receive both early retirement and disability benefits.

-If you get early retirement, apply for disability, and are denied, you will not receive any reimbursement, and you will be stuck taking retirement at the early retirement rate even after you pass your “normal retirement age.”
+If you get early retirement, apply for disability, and then get denied, you will not receive any reimbursement.
+You will be stuck taking retirement at the early retirement rate even after you pass your “normal retirement age.”

-For example: Let’s say you turn 62 and begin receiving $750 a month.
-If you had waited until you turned 67, you would have received $1000 a month.
-Five years later, when you turn 67, you won’t receive that $1000/month rate since you took early retirement.
-You’ll only receive a percentage of that full rate.
+For example, let’s say you turn 62 and begin receiving $750 a month in early retirement.
+If you had waited until you turned 67, then you would have received $1,000 a month.

 Help from an Indiana Social Security Disability Attorney

 An Indiana disability attorney can help you determine which Social Security program is best for you.
 They can listen to your specific situation and outline the options you have.

 Call Hensley Legal Group or contact us online for a free conversation about your potential claim.

 Did you decide to file for disability benefits?
 Be sure to download our ebook, Eight Mistakes to Avoid When Filing for Disability.